Hadroproduction of t anti-t pair with a b anti-b pair with PowHel: Conclusions

-{\bf Acknowledgements} We are grateful to M.~Worek, A.~van Hammeren, M.V.~Garzelli and P.~Nason for useful discussions.
-This research was supported by the LHCPhenoNet network PITN-GA-2010-264564, the Hungarian Scientific Research Fund grant K-101482, and the T\'AMOP 4.2.2/B-10/1-2010-0024 project.
+We are grateful to M.V.~Garzelli, A.~van Hammeren, P.~Nason and M.~Worek for useful discussions.
+This research was supported by the Hungarian Scientific Research Fund grant K-101482, the European Union and the European Social Fund through LHCPhenoNet network PITN-GA-2010-264564, and the Supercomputer, the national virtual lab TAMOP-4.2.2.C-11/1/KONV-2012-0010 project.